Liga Leumit

+The Israeli Liga Leumit (הליגה הלאומית, HaLiga HaLeumit, lit.
+'National League') is the second division of the professional Israeli association football (soccer) league system.
+This second-tier league is placed directly below the Israeli Premier League.

 Structure

 There are 16 clubs in the league.
 At the end of each season, the two lowest-placed teams are relegated to Liga Alef while the two highest-placed teams from Liga Alef are promoted in their place.
 The two highest-placed Liga Leumit teams are promoted to the Israeli Premier League while the bottom two teams from Israeli Premier League are relegated in their place.

 The participating clubs were first play a conventional round-robin schedule for a total of 30 matches, with all points accumulated by the clubs are halved.

 Following this, the top eight teams will first play in a promotion playoff.
 To determine the promoted teams. and the eight clubs play a single round-robin schedule.

 The Israeli State Cup winners qualify for the third qualifying round of the 2013–14 UEFA Europa League.

 In addition, the bottom eight teams play out to avoid two relegation spots.